 Sony A900 versus Sony A99 II

-The Sony Alpha A900 and the Sony Alpha ALT-A99 II are two professional cameras that were revealed to the public, respectively, in September 2008 and September 2016.
+The Sony Alpha A900 and the Sony Alpha ALT-A99 II are two professional cameras that were officially introduced, respectively, in September 2008 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The A900 has a resolution of 24.4 megapixel, whereas the A99 II provides 42.2 MP.

-An illustration of the physical size and weight of the Sony A900 and the Sony A99 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A900 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A900 and the Sony A99 II are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A900 – represents 100 percent across all the size and weight measures).